 Many of the missions had structures like this campanario at La Purisima Mission.
 Mission San Diego's bell tower holds five bells and so does the one a Mission San Miguel.

-Definition: A covered walkway that runs beside a building.
+A cloister is a covered walkway that runs beside a building.
 The word is used most often when the covered walkway is located at a religious building.

 Many of the missions had cloisters like this one at Mission San Juan Bautista.

-Definition: A group of monks or nuns, or the place where they gather.
+A convento group of monks or nuns, or the place where they gather.
 Convento is a Spanish word for their residence.